Poppy is the author of "A Bard's Lament" and the Black Diamond series. She lives in Enoshima with her husband and young

 Actors often struggle in the movie industry.
-They sometimes get typecast (just look at David Schwimmer, who didn't act successfully beyond Friends and Madagascar) or they become one-hit wonders who never act again after their first movie (like Peter Ostrum in Willy Wonka and the Chocolate Factory in 1971).
+They sometimes get typecast (just look at David Schwimmer, who didn't find successful beyond Friends and Madagascar) or they become one-hit wonders who never act again after their first movie (like Peter Ostrum in Willy Wonka and the Chocolate Factory in 1971).

 Sometimes, actors take a leap of faith and decide to take on a role that could boost their career, or leave everyone scratching their heads.
-Here are three examples of comedy actors who took on a serious role, and did a fantastic job.
+Here are four examples of comedy actors who took on a serious role, and did a fantastic job.

 1. Adam Sandler in Click (2006)

 Adam Sandler was born in 1966 and as well as an actor, he's a screenwriter, musician and producer.
 You might know him from comedies such as Happy Gilmore (1996), 50 First Dates (2004), and Just Go With It (2011).

 Click tells the story of a family man who wants to build a great life for his wife and his children by working hard and earning a promotion.
 What he doesn't realize is that by putting his job first, he's missing out on important family life.
 That is until a worker from Bed, Bath and Beyond gives him an exclusive universal remote control, which has the power to pause and fast-forward through time...

-Click could be classed as a comedy, but Sandler delivers some serious acting that delivers.
-The first half of Click is typical Sandler fun, but when things get darker, he does a great job of some exciting, and even tear-jerking, moments.
+Click could be classed as a comedy, but Sandler delivers some serious acting.
+The first half of Click is typical Sandler fun, but when things get darker, he does a great job in some exciting, and even tear-jerking, moments.

 2. Will Ferrell in Stranger Than Fiction (2006)